vmonteco/osis/_posts/2016-06-01-score-encoding.markdown

 implement.
 So, every time OSIS modifies business data it means it takes ownership of the data and the old application doesn't modify that data anymore.

-In the up coming weeks we will work on the academic calendar, which is useful for the score encoding because it defines the start and the end of the exam sessions and the deadline to encode the scores.
+In the upcoming weeks we will work on the academic calendar, which is useful for the score encoding because it defines the start and the end of the exam sessions and the deadline to encode the scores.